Substra/substra/docs/debugging.md

 ```

 With this, you gain access to the platform in 'read-only' mode and can create assets locally.
 The assets you create are saved in-memory,
 which means they are deleted at the end of the script, so all of your code should run from one script.
+To help differentiate between local and remote assets, the key or pkhash of local assets starts with `local_`.

 Also, a traintuple, testtuple or any other tuple created locally cannot depend on a tuple from the platform.
 They can however
 use datasets, algo and objectives from the platform.